 His practice includes a wide variety of areas, from product liability and wrongful death to commercial trucking litigation and insurance coverage disputes.
 He is licensed to practice in all North Carolina courts, as well as all federal courts in North Carolina and the United States Court of Appeals for the 4th Circuit.
 He is an active member of the North Carolina Bar Association, the North Carolina Advocates for Justice, the American Association for Justice, and the Southern Trial Lawyers Association.

-Hunt lives in Raleigh with his wife and daughter.
+Hunt lives in Raleigh with his wife and two children.
 In their free time, they love traveling, fitness, and the outdoors.